-A template for the staffing profile is available to education providers for completion, however use of this template is optional and the information can be set out in a different format, as long as it includes the details identified in the expected information for Criterion 3.712.
-The same template can also be used for Criteria 2.10 and 5.4.
+A template for the staffing profile is available to education providers for completion, however use of this template is optional and the information can be set out in a different format, as long as it includes the details identified in the expected information for Criterion 3.1119.
+The same template can also be used for Criteria 2.11 and 5.4.

-The Accreditation Committee expects the education provider to submit clear evidence that all staff with responsibilities for assessment of students in the unit/subject have:
+The Accreditation Committee expects the education provider to submit clear evidence that all staff with responsibilities for assessment of students in the program have:

-- a) skills in contemporary assessment principles and practice relevant to their responsibilities, and - b) a qualification relevant to their responsibilities at Master's level or higher, or equivalent relevant academic or professional or practice-based experience and expertise.
+- a) skills in contemporary assessment principles and practice relevant to their responsibilities, and - b) a qualification in a relevant discipline at least one level higher than the program, or equivalent relevant academic or professional or practice-based experience and expertise.